canalplus/rx-player/doc/api/index.md

   - for static content, returns the position from beginning, also in seconds.

 Use this method to display the current position to the user.

-### <a name="meth-getPosition"></a>getPosition

-_return value_: ``Number``

-Returns the video element's current position, in seconds.

-The difference with getWallClockTime is that for live contents the position is not re-calculated to match a live timestamp.

 ### <a name="meth-getVideoDuration"></a>getVideoDuration